 Herpetology and Photography Tour of the Peruvian Amazon

-The amphibians and reptiles of the Amazon range from the stunningly ugly to the bizarrely beautiful.
+The amphibians and reptiles of the Amazon range from the incredibly beautiful to the stunningly weird.
 And there are lots of them!
-This ten-day expedition includes stays at two field stations where we routinely turn up more than 100 species of frogs, toads, caecilians, salamanders, lizards, snakes, turtles and crocodilians.
+This 13-day expedition includes stays at two field stations where we routinely find more than 100 species of frogs, toads, caecilians, salamanders, lizards, snakes, turtles and crocodilians.
 Some species we encounter almost every trip while others are so rarely encountered that even jaded “veteran” herpers get excited.
 Of course, there is no such thing as “jaded” when it comes to these fascinating and diverse animals!

 We’ll all fly to Iquitos, Peru, by way of Lima to meet and enjoy a Welcome Dinner.
-Then early next day, we’ll travel to the first site by motorboat while our luggage is handled by hired porters.
+Then early next day, we’ll travel to the first site by motorboat.

 Our expeditions are land-based at biology research stations operated by Project Amazonas.
 Splitting time between the stations lets us take advantage of the unique specialties of each site.
 We also have an open skiff for exploring aquatic habitats, and one station has some kayaks for paddling (and maybe fishing?) in the river.
 Our use of the field stations helps fund and protect these special sites, and we are also adding substantially to knowledge of the herpetofauna of the region.
 Having a “home base” allows us to explore the rain forest by day and night.
 Each field site has its own specialties.